dr-crunch/nullification-loops/README.md

 *The Systemic Nullification Loop*

-The correspondence confirms that this is indeed a **"complicated problem"** characterised by **multiple fissures** that have converged into what is described as a **"systemic nullification loop"**.
+The correspondence confirms that this is indeed a "complicated problem" characterised by **multiple fissures** that have converged into what is described as a **systemic nullification loop**.
 The analysis suggests that, because these issues are epistemically linked, they cannot be resolved in isolation, and the petitioner is pursuing **parallel tracks** for a comprehensive resolution.

 The primary fissures identified in the sources include: